-Are you at the start of your SEO journey?
-Maybe you’ve heard that SEO can help drive traffic to your website and get you higher rankings, but you aren’t really sure how it works or what areas to focus on?
-Well, you’ve come to the right place.
-Read on to find out what every digital marketer should know about SEO.
+Are you at the start of your Search Engine Optimization (SEO) journey?
+Maybe you’ve heard that SEO can help drive traffic to your website and get you higher rankings on search engines.

 The first difference is that paid search results appear at the top of search engine results pages, and organic results appear beneath them.

 Another key difference between paid and organic search is time.
-With paid search, you get near instant results, sometimes in minutes; whereas, with organic search, results take more time - often weeks, months, and even years.
+With paid search, you can get results quickly whereas, with organic search, results take more time - often weeks, months, and even years.
 So you have to play the medium to long-term game with organic search.